Are you looking for ways to avoid embroidery hoops?

 Can You Embroider without a Hoop?

-Besides, you have more options too.
-If you have neither a fabric scroll nor a hoop, you can always use your hands.
-Keep your fabric between your fingers and your thumb embroider using your hands.
-Extend it as you stitch to sustain the pressure in the fabric and to minimize damage.
+Also, some people only use their hands by keeping the fabric between theirs fingers and thumb embroider using your hands.
+You then extend it as you stitch to sustain the pressure in the fabric (and minimize damage).

 How to Embroider without a Hoop?